Have you heard about companies that offer product testing and claim that you will be paid for it?

 First of all the ACP is not BBB accredited so it is not a good sign.

 If you dig more you will find dozens of reviews at Glassdoor.
-Let me share with you only a couple of the opinion about the ACP:
+Let me share with you only a couple of the opinions about the ACP:

 And here is an older one: